-Amanda resides in Corner Brook, Newfoundland and Labrador with her fiancé, Zack, their two cats and an English Mastiff named Miesha.
+Amanda resides in Corner Brook, Newfoundland and Labrador with her husband and son, their two rescue cats, Arty and Daeny, and an English Mastiff named Miesha.